Skip to content

 max_evaluations int

-The maximum number of expressions to evaluate.
-Less than 0 means no limit.
+Maximum number of expressions to evaluate.
+Values less than 0 mean no limit.

 -1